-This is an easy and fast Moroccan chicken stir-fry that I often make on busy nights.
-It has a lot of contrasting flavors and colors and we’re especially enjoying it now that our Broccoli is in season in the garden.
+This is an easy and fast Moroccan chicken stir fry that I often make on busy nights.
+It has a lot of contrasting flavors and colors and we’re especially enjoying it now that our broccoli is in season in the garden.

 If your family isn’t used to these types of spices, start with half and work up from there :).
-You can even omit the cumin, cinnamon and turmeric and just use salt, pepper and a little garlic powder for a much milder taste.
+You can even omit the cumin, cinnamon, and turmeric and just use salt, pepper, and a little garlic powder for a much milder taste.

 Moroccan Stir Fry Recipe

-This flavorful and delicious stir fry combines bold flavors and nutritious vegetables for a family-pleasing dish that comes together quickly!
+This flavorful and delicious stir fry combines bold flavors and nutritious vegetables for a family pleasing dish that comes together quickly!

-- Add spices to taste and broth.
+- Add the spices and broth.

 - Top with raisins and green olives if desired.

-Ever tried Moroccan Food?
+Ever tried Moroccan food?
 What is your favorite international cuisine?
 Share below!